minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ~~After syncing texts, the import script is called to update your local JSON file and re-generate the SiteText type interface.~~

-~~The Sanity Lokalize dataset will remain immutable with the archival of the application.~~
+The Sanity Lokalize dataset will remain immutable with the archival of the application.

 ### **DEPRECATED** Delete/Move Mutations

+` As of 02-04-2024, the Coronadashboard has been brought offline, so some sections of this chapter are no longer relevant.`

 Because feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset